derekjgriffith/MORTICIA/README.md

  Code documentation for ``MORTICIA`` is generated using [Sphinx](http://sphinx-doc.org).

 ## Installation and Requirements
- ``MORTICIA`` has been developed largely in Python 2.7 and has not yet been testing in Python 3.X.
+ ``MORTICIA`` has been developed largely in Python 2.7 and has not yet been tested in Python 3.X.
  A working installation of [libRadtran](http://www.libradtran.org) is required to compute radiant environment maps and atmospheric transmittance.
 In the Monte carlo/statistical mode of operation, a compute cluster is generally required to achieve adequate sampling in a reasonable time.
 Parallel computation is performed